AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-slack-as-a-launchpoint-service.md

 >[!PREREQUISITES]
 >
->If you don't have Slack System Notifications already enabled, please [contact Support](http://docs.marketo.com/cdn-cgi/l/email-protection#1d6e686d6d726f695d707c6f76786972337e7270).
+>If you don't have Slack System Notifications already enabled, please contact [Marketo Support](https://nation.marketo.com/t5/Support/ct-p/Support).

 1. Go to **LaunchPoint**, then under **New** click **New Service**.